Coffee production in Guadeloupe: History

 In the early 19th century, the plantations that remained were mostly in higher elevations of Basse-Terre.
 In 1842, Guadeloupe faced a coffee crisis.
 The plantations here and in other West Indian Islands were ravaged by the larvae of Elachista Coffeella.
 Sugarcane production gained dominance with 59% of cultivated land containing the crop in 1856, 45% in 1895, and 66% in 1939.
 In 1891, with increased import duty on coffee, its growth got a boost.
-However, residual coffee agriculture continued to supplement the income for some families due to the low local economic activity.
+Residual coffee agriculture continued to supplement the income for some families due to the low local economic activity.
 The work of Jules Rossignon (died 1883) is mentioned in a Pan American Union publication in 1902.
 Here, Rossignon states that Guadeloupan coffee was similar to that from Martinique, not easily distinguishable, with similar price points.
 He described the Guadeloupe bean as "glossy, hard, and long, clean, of an even green color, somewhat grayish", and that it was exported in barrels and hemp bags.
 Within the "ordinary classes" of coffee, some of the grains were "smaller, rounder, and somewhat curved".
-Rossignon also mentions that coffee produced in Îles des Saintes was superior.
+Rossignon also said that coffee produced in Îles des Saintes was superior.
 In 1899, Guadeloupe exported 1587000 lbs of coffee.